 3) "Retirement security is no longer secure."
 There's a fallacy baked into this statement (on page 204), because it incorrectly assumes that retirement security ever was secure.
 Many workers today hearken back to the good old days when a company (supposedly) took care of them and gave them a pension and a gold watch after 30 years of service.
 My father, who was born in 1930, actually worked for a company that literally did give him a gold watch after 33 years.
 Well, it was a gold colored watch.

 A couple of thoughts.
-Even back in the halcyon days of our parents (or, depending on your generation, grandparents), when everybody walked uphill to school both ways, a surprisingly small percent of workers got traditional pensions.
-They were more common than they are now, but they were never that common.
-Second, how do you think the managers of those pension plans saved for those workers' retirement?
-They had to do the same thing you're doing now: invest in a conservative mix of stocks, bonds and cash-based investments.
+Even back in the supposed good old days of our parents (or, depending on your generation, grandparents), when everybody walked uphill to school both ways, a surprisingly small percent of workers got traditional pensions.
+Sure, they were somewhat more common than they are now, but they were never that common.
+Second, how do you think those pension plans provided for those workers' retirement?
+They had to do the same thing you're doing now: invest in a conservative mix of stocks, bonds and cash-based investments [Edit: we'll have much more on this later].
 Also, plenty of pension plans failed, had crappy investment performance, and so on.
 Third, you had to stay at the same company your whole working career.
 And fourth, you would have had no protection from the worst risk of all: That you'd work till you were 60-something, retire, and then die before you could enjoy your years of freedom.